adamfitz/bash-scripting/README.md

 - samba_install.sh - script to install and configure basic authenticated samba share on Centos7

 - install_frr_centos7.sh - installs and configure frrouting (from git repo)

+- move_dir_contents.sh - scritp takes a list of directories from a file and moves them to the root of teh target directory